sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/README.md

 2015, Morales, A. J., Javier Borondo, Juan Carlos Losada, and Rosa M. Benito. ["Measuring political polarization: Twitter shows the two sides of Venezuela."
 Chaos: An Interdisciplinary Journal of Nonlinear Science 25, no. 3 (2015): 033114](https://arxiv.org/pdf/1505.04095.pdf)

     Important Contributions:
+        A minority of influential users propogate their opinions Proposes an opinion probability density function
+        Suggests a metric to quantify polarization
+        Measure of polarization is inspired by electric dipole moment

     Dataset Used:
+        Twitter data related to late Venezuelan President Hugo Chavez

     Analysis:
+        Estimate opinions using the notion of elites and listeners Elites act like seeds
+            Opnion of listeners depend on social interactions, and is the mean opinion value of neighbours A new measure of polarization named polarization index Network Analysis
+            Used retweets to build a weighted and directed network Found elites using a small set of top 0.2% influential users who participated in most activities on the network Projected elite users on  a two dimensional space using word similarity Elites are assigned +1 or -1 polarity Opnions of rest (listeners) are based on social interaction simulation Finally evaluated polarization index

 2015, Williams, Hywel TP, James R. McMurray, Tim Kurz, and F. Hugo Lambert. ["Network analysis reveals open forums and echo chambers in social media discussions of climate change."
 Global Environmental Change 32 (2015): 126-138.](https://www.sciencedirect.com/science/article/pii/S0959378015000369)